Learning to Reverse DNNs from AI Programs Automatically

 \subsection{DNN Deployment}

-In this section, we first introduce what deep learning compilers are, then we describe how DL compilers compile AI programs.
-DL compilers are used to generate AI programs from high-level DL frameworks such as \texttt{Pytorch}, \texttt{TensorFlow}, and \texttt{Caffe}.
-The generated AI programs are advanced optimized~(\eg Layer Fusion) to match the target hardware devices and require no other software library dependency~(\eg CUDA).
+DL compilers are used to generate portable AI programs from high-level DL frameworks such as \texttt{Pytorch}, \texttt{TensorFlow}, and \texttt{Caffe}.
+The generated AI programs are advanced optimized~(\eg Layer Fusion) to match the target hardware devices.
 The working process of DL compiler is shown in \figref{fig:deploy_process}.
 DL compilers accept DL models from high-level DL frameworks as input and first translate DL models into high-level intermediate representation~(IR).
-The high-level IR~(as known as graph IR) is a computational graph, where nodes represent the optimized atomic DL operators (Convolution, Pooling, Convolution+ReLu, \etc) or tensors, and the edges represent the direction of dataflow.
-Then DL compilers translate each atomic DL operator in high-level IR into low-level IR and generate the executable code by optimizing the computation and memory access for the target hardware devices.
+The high-level IR~(as known as graph IR) is a computational graph, where nodes represent the atomic DL operators (Convolution, Pooling, Convolution+ReLu, \etc) or tensors, and the edges represent the direction of dataflow.
+Then DL compilers translate each atomic DL operator into low-level IR and generate the executable code by optimizing the computation and memory access for the target hardware devices.
 DL compilers enable running DL models on different hardware devices such as X86, ARM, NVIDIA, and TPU.
 For more details about DL compilers, we refer readers to the existing work~\cite{li2020deep,chen2018tvm,rotem2018glow,cyphers2018intel}.
 In this paper, we consider TVM~\cite{tvm}, a widely-used DL compiler to deploy DNNs.
 Given a DNNs from high-level frameworks~(\eg \texttt{PyTorch}), TVM will output three files: graph file, parameter file, and binary file.
 Notice that, These files are necessary for compiled AI programs to run.
 There are similar functionality files for other DL compilers.
 For example, Apple Core ML applies the file formats \textit{.espresso.net} and \textit{.espresso.weights} to store computational graphs and weights.